Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Introduction

-In this paper, we present a new unified Bayesian FQR framework that performs quantile regression across all $t$ by adopting an AL likelihood and adaptively regularizing the functional regression coefficients using a basis representation with shrinkage priors on the corresponding basis coefficients.
-Our framework is highly general in that any basis functions and computationally tractable shrinkage priors can be chosen, depending on the characteristics of the functional data to be analyzed.
-We develop an efficient Gibbs sampler to fit this fully Bayesian hierarchical model in an automated fashion with no tuning required, which yields posterior samples that can be used to perform Bayesian inference on the regression coefficients that adjusts for multiple testing over $t$.
-Our approach is computationally efficient and can handle functional data observed on grids of hundreds to thousands.
+We make the following contributions in this paper.
+Motivated by the mass spectrometry dataset, we present a novel unified Bayesian FQR framework that is designed for complex, high-dimensional functional data that are sampled on a dense grid.
+Our proposed framework adopts AL distributed residual error functions, which lead to quantile regression on functional responses, and adaptively regularizes the functional regression coefficients using a basis representation with shrinkage priors on the corresponding basis coefficients.
+This framework is highly general in that any basis functions and computationally tractable shrinkage priors can be chosen, depending on the characteristics of the functional data to be analyzed.
+It is also easy-to-implement, given that basis transforms and hierarchical shrinkage priors are well-developed and frequently used tools in Bayesian modeling nowadays.
+In addition, this framework not only yields estimates, but also posterior samples that can be used to perform Bayesian inference on the regression coefficients while accounting for multiple testing over $t$.
+We develop a scalable Gibbs sampler to fit this fully Bayesian hierarchical model in an automated fashion with no tuning required.
+Our approach is computationally scalable and can handle functional responses observed on grids of hundreds to thousands.
+We apply our model to identify proteomic biomarkers of pancreatic cancer that are differentially expressed for a subset of cancer patients compared to the normal controls, which were missed by previous mean-regression based approaches.

-The rest of this paper is organized as follows.
-We introduce the Bayesian functional quantile regression framework in Section \ref{model}, describe the procedures for posterior computation of our proposed model in Section \ref{Gibbs}, and discuss posterior inference in Section \ref{inference}.
-We conduct simulation studies to assess the performance of our proposed model and compare to other alternatives in Section \ref{simulations}, apply our model to the motivating pancreatic cancer mass spectrometry dataset and discuss the findings in Section \ref{application}, and conclude the paper with a discussion in Section \ref{discussion}.
+We introduce the Bayesian functional quantile regression framework in Section \ref{model}, describe the procedures for posterior computation of our proposed model in Section \ref{Gibbs}, discuss posterior inference in Section \ref{inference}, and propose an adjusted version of our model to improve the frequentist properties of posterior inference in Section \ref{correction}.
+We conduct simulation studies to assess the performance of our model and compare to other alternatives in Section \ref{simulations}, apply our model to the motivating pancreatic cancer mass spectrometry dataset and discuss the findings in Section \ref{application}, and conclude the paper with a discussion in Section \ref{discussion}.